-Tipping is certainly appreciated by the guides or other river crews, who work hard to make sure you have fun and a safe trip.
-If you feel your guide has done a good job, keeping you entertained, safely looked after and has shared the wonderful river environment with you, then feel free to show your appreciation.
+Tipping is certainly appreciated by the guides and other river crew, who work hard to make sure you have fun and a safe trip.
+If you feel your guide has done a good job keeping you entertained, safely looked after and has shared the wonderful river environment with you, then feel free to show your appreciation.

 The total number of people on the team varies with the duration of the trip and how many guests there will be.
 The team will always include the expedition leader and the main river guide, under whose supervision there is a team of additional river guides and a minimum of two safety kayakers.
 All of our team members are river professionals who have the required certification for commercial river descents.
 The river crew prepares the camp logistics, including meals, but the clients are encouraged to join in.

 A minimum of 4 people are required to make the trip operational.
 Each raft must be at least 6 people and 1 guide, however we can add up to 8 people depending on the river.

 If you are just learning to raft, start off with a Class II or III (or an easy Class IV) rafting trip.
 If you are really nervous about being part of a paddle boat, an alternative is to ride along on an oar boat, which we can offer on different rivers.
 Many rafters who are confident in the water, healthy, and feel adventurous, drop right into a Class IV river without any prior experience.
 Our guides will make sure you are trained in safety and proper paddle techniques.
 For Class V rivers, you must have prior class IV experience.

 Yes!
 We provide private transportation to and from the river for each rafting trip and this is included in the cost of the trip.
 However, if you would prefer a flight, this can be arranged for an additional cost.